samarafk/MLML2R/README.md

 # MLML2R
-Consistent simultaneous estimates of DNA methylation and hydroxymethylation using R
+Consistent simultaneous maximum likelihood estimates of DNA methylation and hydroxymethylation using R

 # How to get started